 You have to pass the previous Module’s quiz in order to start this quiz:

 you have successfully completed the quiz.

-How should the court rule on the motion to remand the case back to state court?CorrectIncorrect
+How should the court rule on the truck driver’s motion?CorrectIncorrect